pyeventsourcing/esdbclient/README.md

 ### Read all events

-The `read_all_events()` method can be used to get all recorded events in the database in the order they were recorded.
-This method will return a "read response" object, just like `iter_stream_events()`.
+The `iter_all_events()` method can be used to get all recorded events in the database in the order they were recorded.
+This method returns a "read response" object, just like `iter_stream_events()`.

 A "read response" is an iterator, and not a sequence.
 Recorded events can be obtained by iterating over the "read response" object.
-It streams recorded events from the server as the iteration proceeds.
+Recorded events are streamed from the server to the client as the iteration proceeds.
 The iteration will automatically stop when there are no more recorded events to be returned.
 The streaming of events, and hence the iterator, can also be stopped by calling the `stop()` method on the "read response" object.

-Just like `read_stream_events()` and `iter_stream_events()`, the received event objects are instances of the `RecordedEvent` class.
+Just like `get_stream_events()` and `iter_stream_events()`, the recorded event objects are instances of the `RecordedEvent` class.

 This method has seven optional arguments, `commit_position`, `backwards`,